Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The information requested includes:

-- The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Company,” or an abbreviation.
-If the name already exists, you must get written consent from the name holder in order to use it.
+• The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Company,” or an abbreviation.
+If the name already exists, you must get written consent from the name holder to use it.

-- Fiscal year close month.
-Corporations can choose any fiscal month, however, most will use December.
+• Fiscal year close month.
+Corporations can choose any fiscal month, but most will use December.

-- Period of duration.
-Most will choose perpetual as an end date of the business hasn’t been determined.
+• Period of duration.
+Most will choose perpetual as the end date of the business hasn’t been determined.
 Some businesses (such as an investment fund or real estate investment) will have a final date already established to close the Corporation.

-- Name and address of the incorporator(s).
-These can be the owners of the Corporation or someone helping with the formation of the entity.
+• The name and address of the incorporator(s).
+These can be the corporation’s owners or someone helping with the formation of the entity.

 The Tennessee Corporate Charter can be filed online or submitted by mail.
 The mailing address is: